 In the spring of 2008, I held the first V-tek Foot Surgery Course for foot surgeons at the Sigmund Freud University in Vienna, which was followed by further courses in the Anatomical Institute of the Medical University of Vienna.
 In the fall of 2008, I gave lectures in Cleveland / Ohio / USA and held an extensive workshop (possibility for foot surgeons to practise the methods on a corpse).

 Other workshops and lectures were in December 2008 in Munich and in March 2009 in Going at the Int.
 Meeting held by the Austrian Society for Foot Surgery.
 Several publications of these methods have appeared in international journals and more have been filed.
-Other invitations to lecture and operate abroad led me to many other European countries, USA, Mexico, Argentina and Indonesia in the following years.
+Other invitations to lecture and operate abroad led me to many other European countries, USA, Canada, Mexico, Argentina, Russia, Turkey and Indonesia in the following years.
 Professorships in Malta and Mexico followed.
 Ongoing seminars and lectures are now part of my professional life.